-The property is served by the Sublimity Fire District and Marion County Sheriff.
+The property is served by Marion Fire District No. 1 and Marion County Sheriff.
 Other rural services are minimal (like well and septic requirements) or are adequate to serve the proposed use (like the roadway network).
 This criterion appears to be met.